rafaelmgr12/rafaelmgr12/README.md

 ### Hello there 👋, I'm Rafael
-#### I'm a Computational Physicist, Cosmologist and Amateur Developer!
+#### I'm a Computational Physicist, Cosmologist, and Data Scientist!
-I'm graduate student, in University of São Paulo.
-I'm currently research in the area of Cosmology more precisely the  Dark sector cosmology and the 21 cm line of the HI.
-I'm also teaching assistant in Virtual University of São Paulo(UNIVESP) and in my free time I spend in make codings
+I am a graduate student at the University of São Paulo.
+Currently I'm researching in the Cosmology area more precisely, I do optical data analysis for reconstruction of galaxies Redshifts used in machine learning.
+I am also teaching assistant in the Virtual University of São Paulo (UNIVESP) and on the side I'm doing coding.